ldecaro/cdk-fargate-bg/README.md

 - Destroy the stacks and tje repository:

 ```
-#Remove all stacks including the bootstrap of the CodeDeploy
+#Remove all stacks including CodeDeployBootstrap
 npx cdk destroy "**"  # Includes the microservice deployments by the pipeline
 aws codecommit delete-repository --repository-name ExampleMicroservice
 ```